All SFA and SSFA worldwide is now charged according to the CAAS system. See defencehomes.mod.gov.uk/caas-system.

 How will the charges be taken?

 CAAS bandings will be entered onto JPA on moving and the charge is taken direct from pay on a monthly basis.
-Ensure the soldier checks their pay statement for the first few months to ensure that you are paying the correct amount.
+Ensure the serving person checks their pay statement for the first few months to ensure that you are paying the correct amount.
 If you aren’t, please let Pinnacle know and if you are underpaying, make sure you save the difference, as they will claim it back from you; they will also pay you back if you have overpaid.

 Why is my banding different to my neighbour’s identical house?